Premchand: Last days

-Godaan (The Gift of a Cow, 1936), Premchand's last completed work, is generally accepted as his best novel, and is considered one of the finest Hindi novels.
+Godaan (The Gift of a Cow, 1936), Premchand's last completed work, is generally accepted as his best novel and is considered one of the finest Hindi novels.
 The protagonist, Hori, a poor peasant, desperately longs for a cow, a symbol of wealth and prestige in rural India.
 According to Siegfried Schulz, "Godān is a well-structured and well-balanced novel which amply fulfils the literary requirements postulated by Western literary standards."
 Unlike other contemporary renowned authors such as Rabindranath Tagore, Premchand was not appreciated much outside India.
-Schulz believes that the reason for this was absence of good translations of his work.
-Also, unlike Tagore and Iqbal, Premchand never travelled outside India, studied abroad or mingled with the renowned foreign literary figures.
+Schulz believes that the reason for this was the absence of good translations of his work.
+Also, unlike Tagore and Iqbal, Premchand never travelled outside India, studied abroad or mingled with renowned foreign literary figures.

-In 1936, Premchand also published "Kafan" ("Shroud"), in which a poor man collects money for the funeral rites of his dead wife, but spends it on food and drink.
+In 1936, Premchand also published "Kafan" ("Shroud"), in which a poor man collects money for the funeral rites of his dead wife but spends it on food and drink.
 Premchand's last published story was "Cricket Match", which appeared in Zamana in 1938, after his death.